 As a result of the Oklahoma Medical Marijuana and Patient Protection Act, Oklahomans with MMJ licenses have specific protections against adverse employment actions.
 But these workplace protections only apply to jobs that are not classified as "safety-sensitive."

-Normally, getting a medical marijuana card shouldn't affect your job in Oklahoma.
+Normally, getting a medical marijuana card in Oklahoma shouldn't affect your job.
 But, before you send in your application, make sure you're not in one of these "safety-sensitive" job positions.
 Otherwise, you would have to make a choice between your job or your medical marijuana license.

 Thanks to the Oklahoma House Bill 2612, also known as the Oklahoma Medical Marijuana and Patient Protection Act, medical marijuana patients have significant protections against disciplinary actions by their employers.
 However, the Oklahoma legislature included provisions in the bill that outline exceptions to these protections.